 Dogs and cats aren’t always the most socially acceptable neighbours.
 As a landlord, it is important to keep on good terms with the owners of neighbouring properties, so consider them in your plans.

 Unfortunately, no matter how much preparation or protection you have in place, there will always be the risk of damage, mess, lingering odours and flea infestations.
-Some companies, like Your Move, have specific pet deposit schemes to cover the added risk of property damage so you can minimise the impact to your bottom-line.

 If you decide that the pet-owning tenant is for you then its worth including a pet clause in your tenancy agreement along with an additional clause to ensure that any damage is paid for or fixed and that the property is left clean.

 Setting out your expectations for a tenant with pets can help to avoid problems.

 Consider asking potential tenants for a reference from a previous landlord relating to their pet.
 If that isn’t possible then their vet may be able to help.
 If that isn’t available ask to meet the pet and/or see the owner’s records of vaccinations and flea protection.